statamic/docs/content/collections/extending-docs/fieldtypes.md

 - It must expect a `value` prop.
 - It must emit an `input` event whenever the value updates.

-Statamic provides you with a `Fieldtype` mixin that does this automatically so you can cut away boilerplate code.
+Statamic provides you with a `Fieldtype` mixin that does this automatically to reduce boilerplate code.

 ### Example Vue component
 ``` js